SoftMatcha 2: A Fast and Soft Pattern Matcher for Trillion-Scale Corpora: Empirical Evaluation

 \subsection{Qualitative and Linguistic Evaluation}

-\cref{tab:search-result} shows the results when we searched FineWeb-Edu for ``olympics gold medalist'' and ``importance of the machine learning''.
-In the first example, our method found similar word sequences, such as ``olympics silver medalist,'' and captured subtle differences in both meaning and spelling.
-In the second example, our method also retrieved sequences whose token count differs from the query, such as ``importance of machine learning''.
+\cref{tab:search-result} shows the results when we searched FineWeb-Edu for (1) ``olympics gold medalist'' and (2) ``importance of the machine learning''.
+In the first example, \ourTool\ correctly found similar word sequences, such as ``olympics silver medalist,'' and captured subtle differences in both meaning and spelling.
+In the second example, \ourTool\ also retrieved sequences whose token count differs from the query, such as ``importance of machine learning''.
 Such variable-length matches were not supported by\NotInAnonymousVersion{ the original} SoftMatcha.
-Qualitative results for other languages (e.g., Chinese) appear in \cref{sec:appendix-other-languages-results}.
+The results for other languages (e.g., Chinese) appear in \cref{sec:appendix-other-languages-results}.
+In addition, we measured the output quality compared to baseline methods using LLM-as-a-judge.
+Compared to SoftMatcha, our method performed better in 61.3\% of the cases.
+Details are shown in \cref{section:llm-as-a-judge}.